-The statutory merger of two or more business entities is an extensive process involving due diligence, planning and filing activities.
-This article highlights key pre-planning actions for public filing requirements.
+The statutory merger of two or more business entities is an extensive process involving due diligence, planning, and filing activities.
+This article highlights key actions that should be taken in the pre-merger stage, the primary merger document filing stage, and the post-merger stage to ensure all public filing requirements are met.

-Once a merger agreement has been reached and approved by shareholders, the legal teams for the merging entities face the complex process of completing the public records filings that will make the merger legally binding.
-They must also make sure the records in the relevant states of domestic organization and foreign qualification accurately reflect all of the changes to the business entity caused by the merger.
+Once a merger agreement has been reached and approved by the merging entities’ owners, the merging entities face the complex process of completing the public records filings that will make the statutory merger legally binding.
+They must also make sure the records in the relevant states of domestic organization and foreign qualification accurately reflect all of the changes to the business entities caused by the statutory merger.

-However, with good planning and organization, you can affect a successful merger.
+However, with good planning and organization, you can complete a successful statutory merger.
 The goals of planning are to:

 - Eliminate risks of rejected filings that could delay the merger date